vinipsmaker/tufao/README.md

     * But don't worry, I'll maintain a balance
   * Using scoped enums
   * HttpFileServer uses/sends mime info
+  * Interfaces don't inherit from QObject anymore, so you can use multiple inheritance to make the same class implement many interfaces

 Version 0.5:
   * WebSocket